openconfig/gnmi-gateway/docs/OVERVIEW.md

 them are currently built for horizontal scalability or high availability.
 Additionally these services are not gNMI-first and don’t consider the need for _Get_ and _Set_ RPCs along with the _Subscribe_ RPC.
-In order to fill-in these gaps Netflix is building a service, **gnmi-gateway**, that will act as an intermediary gateway for consumers utilizing gNMI RPCs.
+In order to fill-in these gaps we are building a service, **gnmi-gateway**, that will act as an intermediary gateway for consumers utilizing gNMI RPCs.

 Initially we plan to focus on the gNMI _Subscribe_ RPC functionality but plan to